smldaquino/claude-code-and-codex-install-task/README.md

 2. Installed Claude Code and authenticated with my Anthropic account.
 3. Installed Codex and authenticated with my OpenAI account.
 4. Created a GitHub account and a public repository.
+5. Opened the repository in Cursor.
-5. Wrote this README describing the tools, steps, and issues.
+6. Wrote this README describing the tools, steps, and issues.
-6. Committed and pushed the changes to GitHub.
+7. Committed and pushed the changes to GitHub.

 ## Issues Encountered and How I Solved Them